lee-jon/seabase-delta/README.md

 The game was built to run on the [IF](http://github.com/lee-jon/if) game engine built in ruby.

+## Status
+Currently around 40-50% of the game is implemented.
+I'm working through it just for fun.
+Hope the first few rooms bring back some memories!

 ## Installation
 You will need a running version of the [ruby](http://www.ruby-lang.org/en/downloads/) programming languauge.